Milkymap/multimodal-hand-gesture-recognition/README.md

 # multimodal-hand-gesture-recognition
-This project is an implementation of a multimodal approch for the recognotion of hand gesture.
+This project is an implementation of a multimodal approcah for the recognition of hand gesture.

 # contents
 * [structure](#structure)